Neurosurgery Residency Didactics

 Functional and Restorative Neurosurgery

-The Functional and Restorative Neurosurgery program at Mount Sinai is headed by Ron Alterman, MD.
-Presently, the program is focused on the treatment of medically refractory movement disorders with Deep Brain Stimulation (DBS).
+The Center for Neuromodulation at Mount Sinai is headed by Brian H. Kopell, MD.
+The program is focused on the treatment of medically refractory movement disorders with Deep Brain Stimulation (DBS).
 Sixty to eighty such procedures are performed each year.
 Vagus Nerve Stimulation (VNS) is also performed for the treatment of generalized epilepsy and chronic depression.
-Many additional procedures will be added in the next 1-2 years including the use of DBS for Obsessive-Compulsive Disorders, Chronic Depression, and Epilepsy and the use of Motor Cortical Stimulation to enhance motor recovery after stroke and for the treatment of atypical facial pain and secondary dystonia.
+Dr. Kopell is pioneering the use of DBS for Obsessive-Compulsive Disorders, Chronic Depression, Tourette Syndrom and Epilepsy.
+He is also using Motor Cortical Stimulation to enhance motor recovery after stroke and for the treatment of atypical facial pain and secondary dystonia.
 Programs in neural transplantation and in vivo gene therapy are in their planning stages.

 The Neurosurgery residents are involved intimately in the pre- and post-operative daily care of the all inpatients.
 They participate in the decision making process concerning surgical indications and target selection.
 They gain an understanding of advanced stereotactic techniques including the use of frame-less DBS lead implants and intra-operative single-cell microelectrode recording.
 Residents participate in all aspects of the DBS procedures including frame application, surgical planning, patient positioning, and the interpretation of physiological parameters.